developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/all_decoders/index.md

 ---
-title:  AllDecoders Decoder
+title:  AllDecoders Module
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
 ---
+##Overview
-**The AllDecoders Decoder is used to set the set the barcode scanner to read all barcode types that the scanner is capable of reading.**
+The AllDecoders Module is used to set the barcode scanner to read all barcode types that the scanner is capable of reading.

 ## Syntax